kaustavdm/website/blog/remembering-archiving-retrieval.md

 ---

-## Criteria for Effective Knowledge Archival Systems
+## Criteria for effective knowledge archival systems

 Given the complexities of memory and the subjective nature of interpretation, any knowledge archival system should address the following key criteria: